-The accounting policies of the Burt Township School District #2 (the School District) conform to accounting principles generally accepted in the United States of America as applicable to school districts.
+The Ishpeming Public School District No. 1 (the School District) was organized in 1869.
+The School District operates under a Board-Superintendent form of government.
+The accounting policies of the School District conform to accounting principles generally accepted in the United States of America as applicable to school districts.
 The following is a summary of the more significant policies:

-REPORTING ENTITY
+FINANCIAL REPORTING ENTITY